a-b-street/abstreet/docs/articles/map/article.md

 - `map.rs`'s `make_half_map`: Expand roads to lanes, using the list of lane types from before
-- `map.rs`'s `make_half_map`: Apply the raw OSM turn restrictions to roads
-  - Since OSM ways cross many intersections, the turn restrictions only apply to one particular road segment that gets created from the way.
-Make sure the destination of the restriction is actually incident to a particular source road.
 - `make/turns.rs`: Generate turns for every intersection.
   - Vehicle turns (for cars, bikes, buses)
     - Consider every pair of roads in the intersection.
 Try to match up lane